 It is these monuments that today form the city’s historic centre, which still retains a pleasant mediaeval atmosphere and amidst which are scattered manor houses and other historic residences, such as the Solar dos Pinheiros or the Constable´s House.

 The Pottery Museum (museuolaria.pt) was created in 1963, following the donation of a very valuable collection gathered by the ethnographer Joaquim Sellés Paes Villas Boas.

-- Coffee walnut vegan cake (sweet recipes – cakes)
+- Coffee walnuts vegan cake (sweet recipes – cakes)